NEWS & EVENTS

 Nalini Heinmüller Nalini Heinmüller

-Would you Risk your Life for Biodiversity Conservation?
+Would you Risk your Life for Biodiversity Conservation? - Explore the Life of a Conservation Ranger in South Africa

 Meet Carl, a dedicated park ranger stationed in the Cape of Good Hope nature reserve.
 His daily mission involves combatting poaching activities and safeguarding South Africa’s rich biodiversity.
 Read the full interview to gain insights into the realities of wildlife conservation and the battle against wildlife crime in the field.